City Rail Link

 Te Manawa, the heart

 Te Manawa means ‘the heart’ in Te Reo.
-Our Te Manawa location, at 1 New North Road, is a state of the art facility housing a public visitor centre, specialist training facilities and offices for project staff.
+Link Alliance established Te Manawa at 1 New North Road as a state of the art facility housing a public visitor centre, specialist training facilities and offices for project staff.

-It is home to five sculptural reliefs by artists who belong to a homeless collective known as Awhina Mai Tatou Katoa (AMTK).
-The five artworks hung in the lobby greet visitors to Te Manawa - a place of learning - sharing mātauranga – traditional knowledge and education – with those who view them.
+It was home to five sculptural reliefs by artists who belong to a homeless collective known as Awhina Mai Tatou Katoa (AMTK).
+The five artworks represented mātauranga – traditional knowledge and education – with all who visited.

 Commemorating Dame Whina Cooper, a national icon

-Our tunnel boring machine, named by the public after renowned Māori rights activist Dame Whina Coope constructed CRL’s twin tunnels that connects Maungawhau Station and Te Waihorotiu Station.
+Our tunnel boring machine, named by the public after renowned Māori rights activist Dame Whina Cooper, constructed CRL’s twin tunnels that connects Maungawhau Station and Te Waihorotiu Station.

 Dame Whina Cooper was commemorated on the TBM with bespoke iconography (symbolic artwork) that represented unity, new life, respect and friendship.
 You can see explanations for each element of the iconography in the image below.